10 Typical English Things To do In London

 While the custom of drinking tea dates back to the third millennium BC in China, it is the afternoon cuppa that gained popularity in England much later.

-Drinking tea in the afternoon has since become not only an elaborate social event for the upper classes (think High Tea), but also a tradition in the average British suburban home where tea is usually served with a biscuit or a small piece of cake.
+Drinking tea in the afternoon has since become not only an elaborate social event for the upper classes (think High Tea), but also a tradition in the average British suburban home where tea is usually served with cookies or a small piece of cake.

 So get your caffeine fix!
-Stick out your pinky, sip on a delish English tea with scones and crumpets on the side, and talk about the ever-changing weather in London.
+Stick out your pinky finger, sip on a delish English tea with scones and crumpets on the side, and talk about the ever-changing weather in London.

 Where to have tea in London:

-The English Tea Room and The Savoy Thames Foyer are excellent places to get your caffeine fix.
+The English Tea Room and The Savoy Thames Foyer are excellent places to experience drinking tea like the English in London.
 Here’s a more exhaustive list, so take your pick!

 You’ve probably spotted one in a movie.
 The Hackney Carriage, commonly called the Black Cab, is an Austin TX4 make, and you’ll see these elegant taxis swerving through the streets of London all through the day.